fmossott/COVID19-US/README.md

 ## DataStudio

-These data is used for these COVID-19 Dashboards:
+These data are used for these COVID-19 Dashboards:
 - Worldwide: http://bit.ly/covid19ww
 - USA: http://bit.ly/covid19us